ivandfx/DFXWinTweaks/README.md

 **WARNING: I do NOT take responsibility for what may happen to your system!
 All options and features just change some minor registry tweaks and/or disable some services, but anyway, be careful.**

 ## 🔆 Language availability
-Since release 2.0, DFX Tweaker is onyl available in English.
+Since release 2.0, DFX Tweaker is only available in English.

 ## 🧀 Why DFX Tweaker?
 Because I needed a tool to disable Windows Update and Defender, and I came across AikonCWD W10 Script, a small tool that did what I wanted with some other options.